Surfers of the web: welcome! As of January 2021, I am

 specifically, I am the one born at the

 I started programming BASIC on an Apple ][+ my parents bought around 1980, when I was 8 years old or thereabouts.
-I wrote programs on that machine to do things like print my name 100 times.
+I wrote programs on that machine to do things like print my name 1000 times.
 I thought to myself: this thing has possibilities.
+I also wrote a text adventure game when I was perhaps in the fourth grade called "Coins of the Pharaoh," which involved wandering around and pilfering the ruins of a fictional Egyptian tomb.
+Unfortunately the source code is lost to history; I'd love to take the game out for a spin now, or let my daughter try it.

 Here I am receiving my doctoral degree in August 2011.